arcxp-ce-support/Fusion-Training-User-Stories/README.md

             }
         }, []);

-5. Last but not least, let's add some styles!
+5. Remember that you can give some styles to the div!
+This is what our `View` component looks like:

     ```
     import React, { useEffect } from 'react';
     import get from 'lodash.get';
-    import { sendMessage, parseQueryString } from '../../../../util/power-ups/index';
+    import { sendMessage, parseQueryString } from '../../../../util/powerups/index';
     import './apester.scss';

     const ApesterView = () => {